 You wouldn't use towards in these cases.
 However, using toward as an adjective is a bit old-fashioned and has fallen out of favor, so you're not likely to see it in your reading or daily conversation.

 Both toward and towards come from the Old English word tóweard, which has the same meaning as its modern versions.
 Towards became the dominant spelling around the 17th century, but toward rose in popularity throughout the 19th century.
 Historically, the “s” at the end of towards indicated that the word was an adverb.
 However, as a preposition, the “s” doesn't have a grammatical function.

 Straighten Up Your Spelling

 No matter what goal you're working toward (or towards), you'll be able to write about it without worrying that you've made a grammatical error.
 However, not every pair of similar-sounding words is quite so interchangeable.
-Take a look at these tips on keeping let's vs. lets straight in your writing.
-Or if you've always wondered about more British/American word disagreements, learn more about the difference between whilst and while.
+Explore more British vs. American English word disagreements such as the difference between whilst and while.